DIKU-EDU/uldp16/material/unix-like-data-processing.md

 % Oleksandr Shturmov <oleks@oleks.info>; Morten Brøns-Pedersen <f@ntast.dk>; Troels Henriksen <athas@sigkill.dk>
 % August 24, 2016

+# Preface

+The following notes were originally developed by Oleks and Morten in preparation for a 1-day course for high-school students in 2015.
+They were later expanded upon by Oleks and Troels in 2016 in preparation for a week-long course for (among others) 2nd-year students at DIKU.

 # Operating Systems

 An *operating system* stands between the programs you are running, e.g. Chrome,